kc9jud/kc9jud.github.io/_pages/about.md

   - /about.html
 ---

-I'm a Senior HPC Applications Engineer at [NextSilicon](https://www.nextsilicon.com/).
+I'm an HPC Applications Engineer at [NextSilicon](https://www.nextsilicon.com/).
 We're building a new type of accelerator for high-performance computing, and I help people get the best performance possible.